Modern Slavery Statement

 We have worked with most of our product suppliers and service providers for many years and from them require a designated standard for all products or development work done.
 We operate a quality management system to ISO9001 and we will refuse to accept any product or work undertaken by them if it does not pass our standards of quality control.

-Due of the size and nature of our business, we do not tend to enter into any procurement contracts with third parties.
+Due to the size and nature of our business, we do not routinely enter into formal procurement contracts with third parties; however, where appropriate, we incorporate modern slavery compliance provisions into supplier agreements and contractual documentation.

 Responsibility